 Your tape player is built to work best with tapes that are 30 to 45 minutes long on each side.
 Tapes longer than that are so thin they may not work well in this player.

-If a tape is inserted when the ignition is on but the radio is off, the tape will begin playing.
-A tape symbol is shown in the center of the graphic display whenever a tape is inserted.
-When a tape is active, the tape symbol will be accompanied by a direction arrow.
+The longer side with the tape visible should face to the right.
+If the ignition is on, but the radio is off, the tape can be inserted and will begin playing.
+If you hear nothing but a garbled sound, the tape may not be in squarely.
+Press EJECT to remove the tape and start over.

-While the tape is playing, use the VOL, AUTO TONE, BAL, FADE, BASS and TREB controls just as you do for the radio.
-Other controls may have different functions when a tape is inserted.
-The display will show the tape symbol and an arrow to show which side of the tape is playing.
+While the tape is playing, use the VOL, FADE, BAL, TREB, BASS and TONE controls just as you do for the radio.
+The display will show TP with a box around it and an arrow to show which side of the tape is playing.